populationgenomics/team-docs/certificates.md

 # Setting up certificates from ZScaler

-As part of the security practices at CPG, we use ZScaler for secure connections from the company devices.
+As part of the security practices at MCRI, we use ZScaler for secure connections from the company devices.

 This means a lot of tools will scream about local cert issuer errors, but this can be resolved by providing your ZScaler cert to them.